Teen Driver Ed course

 - Furnish a completed Texas D.L. or ID card application form DL-14A.
 You can save time by completing this form BEFORE you go to the DPS — just don’t sign the Texas driving permit application until instructed to do so by the DPS officer!
 Form DL-14A may be downloaded by clicking here.

 - Have your photograph taken, get finger-printed and sign the DL-14A application at the direction of the attending DPS official.

-- Pass the TX DPS Texas driving permit written exam (you will have 3 tries), the vision test and, of course, the driving test.
+- Pass the TX DPS Texas driving permit written exam (you may now complete these test online when you enroll in an online driver education course), the vision test and, of course, the driving test.
 If you do not pass the driving test, the instructor will give you instructions for scheduling another driving test.